cryptomover-software/stellar-rails-wallet/README.md

   9. Run command `rails server` to start the server.
   10. Access `http://localhost:3000` in your web browser.

-## To do
+## Todo
+  1. Add Tests.
-  1. Show the real-time NAV of cryptomover Index funds in USD.
+  2. Show the real-time NAV of cryptomover Index funds in USD.
-  2. Display customer's total nave and history in USD.
+  3. Display customer's total NAV and history in USD.
-  3. Add Optional Database Backend Facility
+  4. Add Optional Database Backend Facility
+  5. Login Using Trezor

 ## LICENSE